Introduction

 Common Challenges and Solutions

-Addressing common challenges can help you achieve the best results:
+Addressing common challenges can improve your results:

-- Matching Colors: Achieving a perfect color match can be tricky.
-Test the filler on a scrap piece of wood or an inconspicuous area first to ensure it blends well with the existing finish.
+- Matching Colors: Color matching can be tricky.
+Test the filler on a scrap piece or inconspicuous spot first.

 How Do You Prepare Furniture for Wood Filler Application?